Joyson0937/GitHub_Actions/README.md

  1. What is GitHub Actions
  2. How to use - Step by Step DEMO
  3. A demo workflow file - how to create, run and check results
- 4. Terms : Workflows, Events, Jobs, Steps
+ 4. Terms: Workflows, Events, Jobs, Steps

 GitHub Actions